-Apart from the Rue-si Dat Ton statues which are placed in the Wat Pho temple garden, the Samut Thai Khao (also called the Rue-Si Datton Samut Thai Dam or Samut Thai Khoi) is one of the oldest evidences of the existence of Reusi Datton knowledge in ancient times.
+Apart from the Rue-si Dat Ton statues that are placed in the Wat Pho temple garden, the Samut Thai Khao manuscript (also called the Rue-Si Datton Samut Thai Dam or Rue-Si Datton Samut Thai Khoi) is one of the oldest evidences of the existence of Reusi Datton knowledge in ancient times.

-The Rue-Si Datton Samut Thai Khao (also written Samut Thai Kao) is an ancient manuscript (a kind of book with black pages) dating from 1838, and contains 80 Reusi Datton drawings i.e. illustrations, similar to the 80 statues in the Wat Po temple garden.
+The Rue-Si Datton Samut Thai Khao (also written Samut Thai Kao) is an ancient manuscript (a folding-book with black pages) dating from 1838, and contains 80 Reusi Datton drawings i.e. illustrations, similar to the 80 statues in the Wat Po temple garden.
 Each illustration is accompanied with a poem i.e. description of the Yogic pose or technique performed.
+The official name attached to it is: The Book of Eighty Rishis Performing Posture Exercises to Cure Various Ailments.

-Mind that the 80 line drawings in the Samut Thai Khao are only a selection of all known Reusi Dat Ton techniques, which some say to be at least 127, although others extend this number to 200 to 300 techniques and poses.
+In any case, let’s go back to the Reusi Dat Ton manuscript.
+Mind that the 80 line drawings in the Samut Thai Khao are only a selection of all known Reusi Dat Ton techniques, which some say to be at least 127 (as it is, there’s also a book of 127 postures to be found in Bangkok’s National Library), although others extend this number to 200 to 300 techniques and poses.

-The poems were written by the Thai King Rama III and a variety of other people, such as monks, noblemen, important officials, artists, including common people.
+The accompanying poems with each drawing were written by the Thai King Rama III and a variety of other people, such as monks, noblemen, important officials, artists, including common people.
 The result of that effort is that today many doubt the complete accuracy of those descriptions (poems) in relation to the Yogic stretching or massage techniques being depicted.

 Moreover, in the well-known Wat Pho Thai Traditional Medical School “The Book of Medicine” of 1958, a range of Samut Thai Khao poems is (freely) copied, sometimes accompanied with Reusi Dat Ton poses that don’t match the description, adding to the general confusion.